Stanford Skin Cancer Surgeon: "This Is What I Wish I Could Tell Every Patient Before They End Up in My Chair"

 And he knew which ingredients could help.
 He'd been recommending them to his patients for over a decade:

-- Nicotinamide — a vitamin B3 derivative shown in a landmark Phase 3 clinical trial to reduce non-melanoma skin cancers by 54% in high-risk patients.
+• Nicotinamide — a vitamin B3 derivative shown in a landmark Phase 3 clinical trial to reduce non-melanoma skin cancers by 30% — and up to 54% in the highest-risk patients in a 2025 JAMA Dermatology study of 33,822 people.
 Published in the New England Journal of Medicine.
 Not funded by a supplement company — funded by the Australian government's National Health and Medical Research Council.

 He'd tell patients to take all three.
 He'd write down the names.
 He'd specify the doses.